Daily stress can play havoc with your health, both in the short and long term. Restore the equilibrium of body and mind with our dietary tips...

 How diet can help

+Eating a balanced and healthy diet is key to helping our bodies to manage the physiological changes caused by stress.
 An important part of any stress response includes identifying and reducing the causes of stress.
 Adrenal function is significantly influenced by blood sugar levels, therefore much of the dietary advice below aims to stabilise levels of sugar in the blood.

 Start the day with a balanced breakfast.
 Avoid sugary cereals, pastries and too much caffeine.

 Prioritise protein.
-When chronically stressed the body has increased demand for protein.
+When chronically stressed the body has an increased demand for protein.
 Protein requirements are estimated at 0.7-1.8g per kg body weight daily.
 Choose lean meat, chicken, fish, eggs, beans, lentils, nuts and seeds in each meal.
 Protein helps to slow the release of sugar into the blood stream.

-Never skip meals.
+Try not to skip meals.
 Ensure that you eat regularly, taking healthy snacks as necessary.
 Small, regular meals will help to maintain energy levels and mood, while decreasing tiredness and irritability.

 Emotional eating.
 Try not to reach for food when you are in a stressed state.
 Stress diverts blood flow away from your digestive system, which you don’t want when you are trying to digest your food.
 You may experience bloating, gas and become prone to discomfort.